 For individuals who have a mental disorder, their brains or neurological nerve impulses have changed.
 They are incapable of feeling, thinking, or acting in ways as others.
 For some people, this means suffering from unexpected and extreme mood changes.
 They may feel more worried or sad than usual.
 For others, it means not having a clear vision, being unable to communicate, or having bizarre ideas and explanations.

 According to the studies conducted, there are over 200 categorized forms of mental disorders.

-To a significant extent, mental disorders may have a connection with extreme stress because of a specific condition or multiple events.
-Like diabetes, cancer, and heart disease, mental disorders are frequently physical and psychological and emotional.
+To a significant extent, mental disorders may connect with extreme stress because of a specific condition or multiple events.
+Like diabetes, cancer, and heart disease, mental disorders are frequently physical, psychological, and emotional.

 How to spot a mental disorder?

 You cannot quickly tell if a person has a mental disorder.
 Unless the condition is quite obvious and severe, it takes a while to determine the issues.
 If you want to recognize whether an individual is going through a mental health problem, you should assess the following.
 These are some of the essential elements of any personality which are vital and critical.

 - Eating and sleeping patterns, along with behaviors

 - Routine responsibilities or activities

 Now, we go into every element’s detail and how they may present the prevalence of a mental disorder.